McDonnell F2H Banshee: Into flight

+Further development

 The F2H-2 was the basis for three sub-variants.
 The F2H-2B had strengthened wings and an additional pylon adjacent to the intake on the port side to allow it to carry a 1650 lb Mark 7 nuclear bomb or a 3230 lb Mark 8 nuclear bomb.
 To compensate for the increased load, the F2H-2B was fitted with stiffer landing gear struts and a pilot-switchable aileron power boost.
 The latter was necessary to control the roll to the left when a heavy nuclear bomb was carried.
 One cannon was removed to provide room for the electronics needed to arm the weapon.
 25 F2H-2Bs were built.

-The F2H-2N was the US Navy's first carrier-based jet night fighter, making its first flight on February 3, 1950, although only 14 would be built.
+The F2H-2N was the U.S. Navy's first carrier-based jet night fighter, making its first flight on 3 February 1950, although only 14 would be built.
 It had a 2 ft 10 in longer nose that housed a Sperry Corporation AN/APS-19 radar which required that the cannons be moved back to make room.
 An F2H-2N was returned to McDonnell to serve as the prototype for the enlarged F2H-3.
 Some F2H-2Ns retained the "kneeling" nose feature of the earlier F2H-1.